Golden goal: Abolition

 Although both the golden goal and silver goal had their fans, both were also widely perceived as failed experiments.
 The golden goal in particular had not brought about more active and attacking play as originally intended and instead led to more cautious play along with furious angry reactions from a lot of players on the losing side.
 The silver goal, while in theory giving the remainder of the first fifteen-minute period of extra time to make a comeback, nonetheless could still effectively end the game if scored near the end of that period.
 Furthermore, there was also confusion about when events could choose among several different extra time rules.

 In February 2004, the IFAB announced that, after Euro 2004, both the golden goal and silver goal methods would be removed from the Laws of the Game.
 Since the 2006 FIFA World Cup in Germany, the golden goal has never been used in the event of a drawn match during the knockout stage, as FIFA restored the previous rules: in the event of a drawn game after the regular 90 minutes, two straight 15-minute periods of extra time are played.
 If scores remain level, the winner is decided by a penalty shoot-out.

-The golden goal rule was abolished in NCAA soccer in 2022, used the FIFA overtime procedure as above, but was reinstated for post-season play in 2024.
-The championship games of the 1995, 1996, 2002, and 2013 women's tournaments were decided by a golden goal; this situation also happened in the men's tournament in 2017 and 2020.
+The golden goal rule was abolished in NCAA soccer in 2022, which then used the FIFA overtime procedure as above, but was reinstated for post-season play in 2024.
+The championship games of the 1995, 1996, 2002, and 2013 women's tournaments were decided by a golden goal; this situation also happened in the men's tournament in 2017, 2020, and 2025.

+The Soccer Tournament

+The Soccer Tournament uses a similar rule, the Elam Ending, based on their The Basketball Tournament where each match ends on a made basket, known as Target Score Time.
+At the start of the third period in single-gender matches (2 x 20 minute periods), or in mixed-team matches, the fifth period (4 x 9 minute periods, alternating between men and women), the leading team, or if the match is tied, both teams, enter a golden goal situation, with the number of players being reduced by one every three minutes from seven players a side to a minimum of two (with genders alternating in mixed team matches).
+The trailing team is not in a golden goal situation, and must tie the match before the leading team scores a goal.
+If they can tie the match, they enter a golden goal situation.
+When a team enters a golden goal situation, their next goal wins, and the match can only end on a goal.